retrohun/bakefat/README.md

 is not implemented yet.)

-For simplicity, specify one or more of the compatibility flags: *DOS3 DOS3.3 DOS4 DOS5 DOS6 DOS7 DOS7.0 DOS7.1 DOS8*.
+For simplicity, specify one or more of the compatibility flags: *DOS3 DOS3.3 DOS4 DOS5 DOS6 DOS7 DOS7.0 DOS7.1 MSDOS7.0 MSDOS7.1 PCDOS7.0 PCDOS7.1 DOS8
+WIN95A WIN95RTM WIN98OSR2 WIN98 WINME*.
 These will make bakefat select
 defaults for the specified operating system, and also check that the final filesystem parameters (chosen or configured) are compatible with that system.